clarin-eric/linkchecker/README.md

 # Simple Explanation of Current Implementation

+Our MYSQL database has 3 tables:
+1. **urls:** This is the table that stormychecker reads from.
+So this will be populated by another application(in our case curation-module).
+2. **status:** This is the table that stormychecker saves the results into.
+3. **metrics:** This table is filled by default storm-crawler behaviour in FetcherBolt and has some statistics information.

-1. *crawlerSQL.flux* defines our topology.
+*crawlerSQL.flux* defines our topology.
 It defines all the spouts, bolts and streams.
 2. `com.digitalpebble.stormcrawler.sql.SQLSpout` reads from the urls table in the database and sends it to URLPartitionerBolt.
 3. `com.digitalpebble.stormcrawler.bolt.URLPartitionerBolt` partitions the URLS to host, path, parameter etc.
 4. `com.digitalpebble.stormcrawler.bolt.FetcherBolt` fetches the urls.
 [Here](https://github.com/DigitalPebble/storm-crawler/wiki/FetcherBolt%28s%29) is how it works.
 This is the default implementation but we might need to adapt it in the future.
 5. `at.ac.oeaw.acdh.StatusUpdaterBolt` persists the results in the status table in the database.
 This is our own adaptation of `com.digitalpebble.stormcrawler.sql.StatusUpdaterBolt`.

+Note: For now streams just forward the tuples between the bolts.
+Parallelism is currently set to 1, so streams are not fully used to their potential right now.